Alan Trammell

-Alan Stuart Trammell (/ˈtræmɛl/ TRAM-el; born February 21, 1958) is an American former professional baseball shortstop, manager and coach and member of the National Baseball Hall of Fame as a player.
-His entire 20-year playing career in Major League Baseball (MLB) was with the Detroit Tigers.
-He currently serves as a special assistant to the General Manager of the Detroit Tigers.
+Alan Stuart Trammell (/ˈtræmɛl/ TRAM-el; born February 21, 1958) is an American former professional baseball shortstop, manager, and coach.
+He is a member of the National Baseball Hall of Fame.
+He played for the Detroit Tigers for the entirety of his 20-year playing career in Major League Baseball (MLB).
+Trammell has served as a special assistant to the general manager of the Detroit Tigers since the 2014 season.